 The following image illustrates how you might use an alert.

-To add an alert to some text once you are in the WYSIWYG Editor, highlight the text then select the styling dropdown.
+To add an alert to some text once you are in the CMS Editor, highlight the text then select the styling drop-down.

 You will need to scroll down to the alerts.

-Remember the WYSIWYG Editor has a clear formatting feature.
+Remember the CMS Editor has a clear formatting feature.
 If you need to remove heading or alert formatting highlight the text and click the eraser icon.